aospapp/aosp/compatibility/cdd/5_multimedia/5_3_video-decoding.md

 If the height that is reported by the `Display.getSupportedModes()` method is equal or greater than the video resolution, device implementations:

-*   [C-2-1] MUST support the HD 720p video encoding profiles in the following table.
+*   [C-2-1] MUST support the HD 720p video decoding profiles in the following table.
-*   [C-2-2] MUST support the HD 1080p video encoding profiles in the following table.
+*   [C-2-2] MUST support the HD 1080p video decoding profiles in the following table.

-If Television device implementations support H.264 decoders, they:

-*   [T-1-1] MUST support High Profile Level 4.2 and the HD 1080p (at 60 fps)
-decoding profile.
-*   [T-1-2] MUST be capable of decoding videos with both HD profiles as indicated in the following table and encoded with either the Baseline Profile, Main Profile, or the High Profile Level 4.2

 <table>
  <tr>